microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data_w_pf.md

 - The **create_website_copy.prompty** file that defines the model configuration and the prompt specification.
 [Prompty](https://prompty.ai/docs) is an asset class and format to enhance prompt engineering, especially useful to build complex prompts made up of dynamic components (data sources, conversation history and more).
 - The **create_website_copy_request.py** file that contains the application logic, which is responsible for:
     1. converting the user query into a vector embedding using text-embedding-ada-002 model
-    1. using the question in raw text and its embedding to perform an hybrid search in the product catalog index and retrieve the context
+    1. using the question in raw text and its embedding to perform a [hybrid search](https://learn.microsoft.com/azure/search/hybrid-search-overview?WT.mc_id=academic-145965-cacaste) in the product catalog index and retrieve the context
     1. loading the prompty file, and use it to combine the system prompt with the user query and the context retrieved to build the final prompt.
     1. using that prompt to generate the final response using the gpt-4o model instance.
 - The **requirements.txt** file that includes all the dependencies needed to run the application flow.